How to Push Back on Bad Ideas (Without Killing Your Career)

 On the conference call, static buzzed over muted lines.

 This wasn’t a debate.
 This wasn’t just another tech project.
-This was a directive from the top of Fortune 1.

 And the man sitting across from him, MJ, my boss, the VP of Engineering, was the one delivering the verdict.
 No.